Monitoring White and Grey Matter Pathology

 |DIR + PSIR||Juxtacortical + intracortical||337% increase compared with FLAIR alone4|

-In 2005, Geurts and colleagues acquired images with a 1.5 Tesla (T) magnetic resonance imager using DIR sequence in 10 patients with chronic, clinically definite MS.3 DIR was shown to have outperformed both T2-weighted and FLAIR images and improved intracortical lesion detection by up to 538% and 152%, respectively.3 DIR also improved detection of juxtacortical lesions because of an increase in Grey and White Matter contrast and increased contrast between lesions and their surroundings.3
+In 2005, Geurts and colleagues acquired images with a 1.5 Tesla (T) magnetic resonance imager using DIR sequence in 10 patients with chronic, clinically definite MS.3 DIR was shown to have outperformed both T2-weighted and FLAIR images and improved intracortical lesion detection by up to 538% and 152%, respectively.3 DIR also improved detection of juxtacortical lesions because of an increase in White and Grey Matter contrast and increased contrast between lesions and their surroundings.3

 However, with significant imaging improvement comes limitations for DIR.
-Postmortem histopathologic analysis of 56 tissue samples from 14 patients with chronic MS confirmed that a significant number of purely cortical lesions (types II to IV) were unidentified.12 Furthermore, they show a high DIR sensitivity to leukocortical lesions (type I).12 In another study, Seewann et al noted that discrepancies in lesion detection are primarily due to size, with certain lesions evading detection because of their small size rather than differences in pathology.13 In addition, DIR is prone to image artifacts and has a low signal-to-noise ratio.4 Despite the drawback and limited sensitivity to some lesions, DIR provided a solid foundation for complementary techniques to improve upon sensitivity to different lesions types.
+Postmortem histopathologic analysis of 56 tissue samples from 14 patients with chronic MS confirmed that a significant number of purely cortical lesions (types II to IV) were unidentified.12 Furthermore, they show a high DIR sensitivity to leukocortical lesions (type I).12 In another study, Seewann et al noted that discrepancies in lesion detection are primarily due to size, with certain lesions evading detection because of their small size rather than differences in pathology.13 In addition, DIR is prone to image artifacts and has a low signal-to-noise ratio.4 Despite the drawback and limited sensitivity to some lesions, DIR provided a solid foundation for complementary techniques to improve upon sensitivity to different lesion types.

-DIR has been used in conjunction with T1-weighted 3-D imaging and PSIR techniques.1 In a cohort of 16 patients with MS, images acquired using a 3T imager showed that PSIR improves upon Grey and White Matter contrast and increases delineation of shape, size, and boundary between lesions and surrounding GM.4 Combining it with DIR resulted in a 337% increase in the total number of lesions detected when compared with FLAIR.4
+DIR has been used in conjunction with T1-weighted 3-D imaging and PSIR techniques.1 In a cohort of 16 patients with MS, images acquired using a 3T imager showed that PSIR improves upon White and Grey Matter contrast and increases delineation of shape, size, and boundary between lesions and surrounding GM.4 Combining it with DIR resulted in a 337% increase in the total number of lesions detected when compared with FLAIR.4

 Is there an alternative method to monitor Grey Matter pathology?